bdwilliamson/vimp/README.md

 ## Citation

-After using the `vimp` package, please cite the following:
+After using the `vimp` package, please cite the following (for general variable importance parameters):

 ```
   @article{williamson2020,